 Then there’s the joining itself.

-the fayth enters her body.
+When we see Bahamut and Yuna at the moment of junctioning, the fayth enters her body.
 Essentially, the summoner is opening up her body and soul to house that fayth just like a living summoner’s statue.
 That’s pyreflies entering someone’s living flesh, the same pyreflies that give aeons their physical shape and that provide artificial life support to the fleshly-but-terminal bodies of the unsent.
 Pyreflies are like a bridge between matter and energy; they are both physical and non-physical, in a sense.

 The fayth is grafted to the summoner, physically (because of the pyreflies), spiritually, and mentally.
 An alien is taking up residence in her head.